Missing Chibok schoolgirl found with baby, Nigerian army says

 (CNN)One of the Chibok schoolgirls kidnapped by Boko Haram in Nigeria in 2014 was found Saturday by the Nigerian army, the army said.

 She was discovered carrying a 10-month-old son among a group that had escaped from a Boko Haram hideout in Sambisa Forest, the army said.

-She was taken to a medical facility for evaluation.
+"This morning as part of the operation we've been conducting, we rescued one of the Chibok girls. ...
+Our troops in Pulka rescued her along with a Boko Haram member," Maj.
+Gen. Lucky Irabor said at a press briefing Saturday.

+"And of course, the baby, you can see with her, is a 10-month-old baby."

-The girl is said to have been among the 276 girls and women that Boko Haram militants herded from bed in the middle of the night at a boarding school in Chibok in April 2014.
+The girl, identified as Maryam Ali Maiyanga, is said to have been among the 276 girls and women that Boko Haram militants herded from bed in the middle of the night at a boarding school in Chibok in April 2014.

 As many as 57 girls escaped almost immediately.